We Must Stop the Pipeline Again!

 Unfortunately, we must now repeat this process.
 However, in this sequel, we have a regulatory and legal record that is completely on our side.
 For example, the Second Circuit held that the DEC could deny Constitution’s application for a 401 WQC if information about alternative routes and horizontal directional drilling (HDD) under streams is not provided.

-Finally, by terminating in Wright, NY, the Constitution Pipeline is a Dead End.
+Even if the Petition were granted, there is no need for this project.
+By terminating in Wright, NY, the Constitution Pipeline is a Dead End.
 While the Iroquois and Tennessee Gas Pipelines both intersect in Wright, NY, they are already congested (full of gas) when there is a demand for it.
 Therefore, in spite of all the hype, the Constitution Pipeline cannot lower prices to consumers in either New York City or New England because it cannot provide any additional gas to those markets.